singhsanket143/Ds-Algo-Notes/Stack.md

 ## Stack

 - Abstract Datatype
- Integers are also abstract datatype.
 - Linear data structure
+- Sequential Access
 - LIFO (Last In First Out)

 ### Stack Operations

 - Push
 - Pop
 ### Implementation of Stack

 - Array (Keep the two conditions in mind during interviews)
   - Stack Overflow
   - Stack Underflow
   - **Pros**: Easy to implement.
 Memory is saved as pointers are not involved.
   - **Cons**: It is not dynamic.
 It doesn’t grow and shrink depending on needs at runtime.
+  - Can use Vectors/ArrayList also
 - LinkedList
   - Push() - Add at head.
 O(1)
   - Pop() - Remove at Head.
 O(1)
-- Queue
+- Queue - Will discuss later

 ### Application of Stack

 - Recursion
 - Undo/Redo
 - Arithmetic Expression Evaluation